Projects & Exhibits

 The second project began with a collection of twelve interviews with ties to the Touisset area of Warren, representing both the farming and the summer colony communities of the area.
 The interviews lead to an exhibit titled "A Place Apart: The Evolving Landscape of Touisset" which opened at Touisset Point Community Club on May 19, 2016.
 The exhibit was moved to the Historic Warren Armory where is was featured at the Warren Walkabout in November 2016.
 The documentary film based on the interview is available for purchase on our Shop page.

-The Mill Project
+The Warren Mill Project

 In 2009, Deborah Baronas partnered with the Warren Preservation Society to study the textile mills and workers who helped shape the community of Warren, Rhode Island.
 Funded in part by The Rhode Island Council for the Humanities, The Warren Mill Project was born, featuring artwork, historical research, video and music.
 The Project has developed into an ongoing investigation of the mills and the people who helped build the textile industry in this country.